"I get knocked, down but I get up again

 6. When ready to continue, boil the broth until it is reduced by several cups to concentrate the flavors.

 |Cutting leeks in half and agitating while soaking in water helps loosen dirt in amongst the layers and crevices.|

 |I use leeks because my daughter prefers them over white or yellow onions.|

 7. In a soup pot, heat the olive oil over medium heat.
 Add the prepared leeks and sauté for 5 minutes, then add the diced carrots, celery, fennel and red bell pepper.
 Season lightly with sea salt, a few grinds of black pepper and the dry Italian Seasoning mix, if using.
 Sauté vegetables for about 10 minutes, then add minced garlic and minced fresh herbs, if you like, such as minced rosemary, crumbled thyme, minced Italian parsley, oregano or marjoram and/or dill.
 Continue sautéing for another 5 minutes, then add white wine.
 Let the white wine reduce for a few minutes until the bubbles subside.

 8. Add about two quarts of reserved broth.
 Add the deboned chicken.
 Add more broth to cover chicken, plus the additional frozen or roasted vegetables and starches, such as cooked rice or pasta, that you may add.
 (You may have broth leftover, in which case you can portion into ice cube trays and freeze for use in another recipe.)
-Taste the soup and add additional salt and pepper, if needed.
+Contribute to a deeper umami flavor by adding tamari or soy sauce.
+Taste the soup and add additional sea salt and pepper, if needed.
 If you did not add the white wine, then be sure to finish the soup by adding the juice of one or two freshly squeezed lemons to brighten the flavors.
 Bring soup to a simmer over medium high heat.